smatthewenglish/LandslideLyndon/README.md

 ### Batch minting

 Using a `for` loop to batch mint nifties exposes us to `Out of Gas` and `Timeout` exceptions.
-One way to mitigate this might be to employ a function that takes the number of iterations as a parameter to be adjusted to a targeted value ensured, based on prior empirical validation, to complete successfully.
+One way to mitigate this would be to employ a function that takes the number of iterations as a parameter to be adjusted to a targeted value ensured, based on prior empirical validation, to complete successfully.

 ## Design